UCL/research-computing-with-cpp/06CodeQuality/sec01WhyCareAboutQuality.md

 title: Why Care About Code Quality?
 ---

 Programming is not just about producing code that works or passes tests.
 If code is not also usable, it will not be used.
-If code is not also maintainable, it will not be maintained.
+If code is not also maintainable, it will become unusable.
 There are many aspects to code quality, the importance of which depends on the intended use of the code.
 A very dry list of code quality measures can be found in Steve McConnell's *Code Complete*:
 - External qualities
   - Correctness
   - Accuracy